 There’s a certain comfort in the repetitiveness of my family’s Thanksgiving menu.
 My dad always smokes the turkey, my aunt always brings two gigantic Doberge cakes, and my mom always makes Spinach Madeline.

 As a kid, Spinach Madeline was the combination of two things I despised: spinach and spicy things.
 But my mom and her army of conspirators (my aunts and uncles) insisted it be on our Thanksgiving table.
-They had been eating it for decades—my mom remembers sprinkling breadcrumbs over creamy green-filled trays as a little girl, graduating to preparing the entire dish solo by the time she was in middle school.
+They had been eating it for decades—my mom remembers sprinkling bread crumbs over creamy green-filled trays as a little girl, graduating to preparing the entire dish solo by the time she was in middle school.

 We're thankful for all these recipes (yes, even the Spinach Madeline) and wanted to celebrate them and the special places they have in our hearts.
-Below we share some of the special dishes gracing our Thanksgiving tables, plus eight other stories of heartfelt family recipes that have moved us over the past year.
+Below we're sharing some of the special dishes gracing our Thanksgiving tables this year, plus 8 other stories of heartfelt family recipes that have moved us over the past year.